sbt/sbt-release/README.md

     // ...

+    val publishReleaseNotes = (ref: ProjectRef) => ReleaseStep( check  = releaseTask(check in Posterous in ref,   // upfront check action = releaseTask(publish in Posterous in ref) // publish release notes )

+    // ...

     releaseProcess <<= thisProjectRef apply { ref =>
       import ReleaseStateTransformations._
-      Seq[ReleasePart](
+      Seq[ReleaseStep](
         checkOrganization,
         checkSnapshotDependencies,
-        releaseTask(check in Posterous in ref),   // upfront check inquireVersions,
+        inquireVersions,
         runTest,
         setReleaseVersion,
-        releaseTask(publish in Global in ref),
-        releaseTask(publish in Posterous in ref), // publish release notes setNextVersion,
+        publishArtifacts,
+        publishReleaseNotes(ref) // we need to forward `thisProjectRef` for proper scoping of the underlying tasks setNextVersion,
       )
     }

-We added the check at the start, to make sure we have everything set up to post the release notes later on.
+The `check` part of the release step is run at the start, to make sure we have everything set up to post the release notes later on.
 After publishing the actual build artifacts, we also publish the release notes.

 ## Credits